edwardtay/blockchain-developer-bootcamp-final-project/README.md

 Ropsten Retrieval is a smart contract with a simple interface that lets anyone store texts on the blockchain.
 As a proof of concept project, Ropsten Retrieval gives everyone easy access to Ethereum.

 ## Workflow

-Buying a message spot:

 1. Connect your Metamask wallet to the website.

 2. Change your wallet network to **Ropsten** Test Network

-3. Input a description, a link or a message, and the number of days you would like the message to be stored for.
+3. Input a message, and the number of days you would like the message to be stored for.

 4. Click the submit message button and pay for the transaction through the Metamask.

-5. Input the ID corresponding to your message and click the Retrieve Message button to see your message any time.
+5. Input the ID corresponding to your message and click the Retrieve Message button to see message.

 ## Running the project locally